 Because of how we design and price our variable universal life insurance, we have limited the impact from AXXX deficiency reserves.
-We sell only one product with secondary guarantees.
+We sell only one product with secondary guarantees that are limited to the first 20 years of the policy.